tigrouind/AITD-tools/README.md

 PAKExtract LISTLIFE.PAK -info
 ```

-### Updating entries in the archive
+### Creating a new PAK archive (or editing some entries)
 Extract some files, edit them in their respective folders (eg: LISTLIFE), then run PAKExtract again :
 ```
-PAKExtract LISTLIFE.PAK -update
+PAKExtract LISTLIFE.PAK -archive
 ```